bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 You know, one little tip on media relations is when a reporter reaches out to you without being very clear on the article that he's writing, like, oh, I'm writing this.
 Can you please help me understand so I can, you know, like I need a quote or whatever, right?
 If they're being wishy-washy about what they're writing, it's 100% a hit piece, either on you or on the topic you like.
-They're just using you as a means to get like better technical bullshit so that they can sort of feeling the sound better.
+They're just using you as a means to get better technical bullshit so that they can sort of feel the sound better.

 Sjors Provoost: 01:32:03